‘El Hormiguero’ finds a vein in politicians worthy of analysis

 However, the coronavirus pandemic forced to reformulate The Hormiguero since for a few weeks the guests, both national and international, only participated by video call.
 Although it seems that the program has already taken the pulse of the health crisis and this season, number sixteen, the interviews are carried out normally from the set, the truth is that the trend has turned towards political assistants.
 That is to say, the brilliance of Hollywood stars has been in the background because now what works in audiences and sets the blue bird’s social network on fire are the visits of the rulers.

-Although it could be noted that the curiosity of the audience lies in the fact that Pablo Motos manages to bring the most personal and carefree part of the politicians closer, it cannot be forgotten that the presence in The Hormiguero This type of guest is part of a communication strategy to give a partially real image of their public and private life.
+Although it could be noted that the audience’s curiosity lies in the fact that Pablo Motos manages to bring the most personal and carefree part of the politicians closer, it cannot be forgotten that the presence in The Hormiguero This type of guest is part of a communication strategy to give a partially real image of their public and private life.

 In other words, at first glance the pull of these interviews reflects the interest that ordinary citizens have in knowing more details about those who govern them, although this desire of the viewers has not always been fulfilled.
 In fact, more than one Internet user has accused the presenter of sweetening these encounters since, as The Hormiguero it is one of the most watched programs on television many leaders come simply to have this extra showcase.